 - Preheat the oven to 250 degrees F (do not turn on the fan, it can cause the egg white topping to brown before the cookies are done).
 Place the rack on the bottom rung of the oven.

-- Beat the egg whites in a medium-sized bowl until peaks form (be careful not to over-beat the egg whites or the frosting/glaze won't turn out right).
+- Beat the egg whites in a medium-sized bowl until soft peaks form (be careful not to over-beat the egg whites or the frosting/glaze won't turn out right).
 Sift the powdered sugar and stir it into the egg whites until combined.
 Reserve 2 generous, heaping tablespoons of the egg white mixture for the glaze.

 - Add the nuts, cinnamon, vanilla sugar and salt and beat until the dough comes together in a fairly stiff but pliable mass.
 If it's too soft to work with add a few more ground nuts and powdered sugar.
 (If the dough is too sticky, add a little more nut flour.)

 - Press/roll the dough onto a non-stick surface sprinkled with powdered sugar to a thickness of about 1/3 inch.
 Use a 3-inch star cookie cutter to cut out the cookies and transfer them to a lined or non-stick cookie sheet.
 Form the scraps of dough into a ball, roll it out again and cut cookies out of the remaining dough.Use a toothpick or small brush to brush on a thin layer of the reserved egg white mixture all the way to the edges of the cookies. (*SEE NOTE)Place the sheet on the bottom rack of the oven.
 Bake the Zimtsterne for about 30 minutes or until set.
 Then open the oven door just a crack and let the cookies sit for another 10-15 minutes to further dry out.
 Then transfer them to a wire rack to cool completely.
 The cookies can be stored in a dry, airtight container in a cool place for at least 2 weeks.